sdruskat/2019-11-21-nl-escience-symposium/index.md

 - Publicly funded research products (software) [belong to the public](https://publiccode.eu/)
 - Use (permissive) open source licensing
-- Publish your software proactively in a registry which provides a PID
+- Publish your software proactively in a registry, get a PID (DOI)
 - Archive your software sustainably ([Software Heritage](https://www.softwareheritage.org/))

 ::: {.center}